hunt-genes/PPU-GenEpi/Day5/README.md

 In terminal:
 ```
+#output file
 less LDL_METAL_META1.tbl

+#info about the output file format
 less LDL_METAL_META1.tbl.info

+#where we saved the stdout when we ran METAL
+less LDL_METAL.log
 ```

 ****Do you think we will we use the same genome-wide significance threshold (5xE-8) for the meta-analysis as we used for the GWAS?
 Why or why not?****